phosphor-icons/web/README.md

 ```

 > **Note:** Overriding the `font-family`, `font-style`, `font-weight`, `font-variant`, or `text-transform` may break the icons and render unprintable characters.
 Don't do it.

+> **Note:** The `duotone` weight is not yet available for this implementation, as fonts do not support baked-in alpha/opacity.
+In future we plan to move to an SVG-based approach with full support for all icon weights.

+## Related Projects
+- [phosphor-react](https://github.com/phosphor-icons/phosphor-react) ▲ Phosphor icon component library for React
+- [phosphor-vue](https://github.com/phosphor-icons/phosphor-vue) ▲ Phosphor icon component library for Vue

 ## License